Even the most advanced technician will occasionally come across a tricky situation.

 Lifting Problem 4: Lifting from the side walls

 Reason: Usually indicates poor preparation with oil, product or filings left in the side walls.
-It can also be as a result of flooded gel or gel thats thick, bumpy or uneven.
+It can also be as a result of flooded gel or gel that is thick, bumpy or uneven.

-Solution: Ensure nail plate is cleaned thoroughly during prep, and that gel application is smooth, even and tapered and the side walls.
+Solution: Ensure the nail plate is cleaned thoroughly during prep, and that gel application is smooth, even, and tapered to the side walls.